YieumYoon/ecse275-final-astar-search/README.md

 # Multisensor Navigation System for Autonomous Robots

-A CoppeliaSim-based robot navigation project that integrates LiDAR sensing, vision sensing and processing, and A-star pathfinding for autonomous robot navigation.
+A CoppeliaSim-based robot navigation project that integrates LiDAR sensing, vision sensing and processing, and A-Star pathfinding for autonomous robot navigation.

 ## Team Members and Roles